keechma/keechma/guides/04-entitydb.md

 ---

-Relations support in EntityDB provides you with an effortless way to keep your data consistent.
+Relations support in EntityDB provides you with a flexible way to keep your data consistent.

 Read the EntityDB [API docs](api/keechma.edb.html).